nod-ai/ossci-fleet/README.md

 export KUBECONFIG = "/path/to/your/anon.conf"
 ```

-Windows Powershell (elevated permissions required, so run as admin):
+Windows PowerShell (elevated permissions required, so run as admin):
 ```
 .\windows\setup_k8s.ps1
 $env:KUBECONFIG = "C:\path\to\your\anon.conf"